ShaneCurcuru/mutualaidarlington.org/_pages/chatsetup.md

 ## How To Integrate Chat In Your Site

+Note: before integrating chat, you will need to request the librarians create a queue for your group.
+Since they are volunteers, this is not yet open to groups in general; I think they are piloting with a handful of groups in the Boston area first to see how they can scale their volunteer pool.
+Once setup, they will email you a link to the queue, and a code snippet you could use to embed within your website.

-There are two ways to add chat to your site, once the librarians setup a portal for your group:
+There are three ways to add chat to your site, _after_ the librarians have setup a portal for your group:

 - Link to a custom page on their website.
 This is simply linking to `https://www.covidresourcelibrarian.com/your-group-id` once it's setup.
 Users would see their generic page with a chat window (TBD: Asking how much customization the group can provide).
 The advantage here is that the librarians answering the chats would then have your local links to provide as answers too.
+- Link to a popup page of your-group-id.
+This opens a new browser window with a minimal frame, just for the chat itself.
 - Integrate the chat widget directly into a `<div>` on your site.
 They provide a simple iframe embed where you can do a little bit of customization.
 The advantage here is that it fits inside your site, meaning the local connection feel is still there.

 ### Credits